zkisaboss/reorderedwordlist/README.md

 ## Contributing

 We welcome contributions!
-Please create a pull request or open an issue on [GitHub](https://github.com/zkisaboss/reorderedwordlist) for any improvements or bug reports.
-Discuss new ideas or features in the [discussions](https://github.com/zkisaboss/reorderedwordlist/discussions) to ensure alignment before coding.
+Please create a pull request or open an issue on [GitHub](https://github.com/zkisaboss/reorderedwordlist) for improvements or bug reports.
+Discuss new ideas or features in the [discussions](https://github.com/zkisaboss/reorderedwordlist/discussions).

 ## License